DSOlab/widera_2023_access/PartB.md

 OSO/Chalmers will act as the VLBI knowledge node.
 OSO hosts one of the few VLBI sites in Europe and is a prominent member of the International VLBI Service for Geodesy and Astrometry.
-OSO will undertake the task of transfering technique-specific knowledge to NTUA, via:
+OSO will undertake the task of transferring technique-specific knowledge to NTUA, via:
 * personnel visits from the institutes to NTUA and vice-versa,
 * co-supervision of one PhD,
 * organization of a joint summer school,
 * on-site visit of NTUA personnel at the observation site operated by OSO

-By means of a specialized, tehcnique-based contribution of each member of the consortium to the host (NTUA), knowledge transfer can be better achieved, managed, digested and verified.
+By means of a specialized, technique-based contribution of each member of the consortium to the host (NTUA), knowledge transfer can be better achieved, managed, digested and verified.
 The host institution will be the sole recipient of this one-way flow of expertise, attributing dedicated personnel to each of the techniques